-Spring Statement: High debt payments put pressure on Sunak
+Rising inflation drives up government borrowing costs

 It comes as pressure mounts on the Chancellor Rishi Sunak to take action to tackle soaring costs.

-Calls from charities and politicians have been growing for the chancellor to address the rising cost of living at the Spring Statement on Wednesday.
+Calls from charities and politicians have been growing for the chancellor to address the rising cost of living at the Spring Statement on Wednesday, where he will deliver an updated set of figures on how the economy is doing.

-Surging food prices, energy bills and fuel prices have pushed costs up for households, but rising inflation also limits Mr Sunak's room to act.
+Surging food prices, energy bills and fuel prices have pushed costs up for households, but rising inflation also means the government is paying more in interest payments on debt.

 The government has borrowed billions of pounds to spend on measures designed to limit the impact of the Covid pandemic, such as the furlough scheme, over the last couple of years.